-The HT and PSHE Coordinator will monitor the planning at the beginning of each Term, identifying key strengths and areas for development.
-These results are shared with respective staff.
+The HT and Science Coordinator will monitor the planning at the beginning of Term 1, 3 and 5 identifying key strengths and areas for development.
+These results are shared with respective staff members.
 ECT's and new teachers to the school receive additional planning support from the subject lead, leadership team or mentors.
-Staff meetings can allow time for addressing planning next steps and teachers are additionally encouraged to seek any support, guidance or clarification from their phase leaders.
+Staff meetings can allow time for addressing planning next steps and teachers are encouraged to seek any support, guidance or clarification from their phase leaders.